AEHUSPHAM/Restaurant_POS/README.md

 ## Important notes
 <ul>
 <li>We are using Vue 3, Bootstrap v5.0.2, jQuery 3.5.1, so pay attention to the framework version when looking for documents</li>
+<li>The Firebase CLI must be installed in order to work with Firebase</li>
 <li>DO NOT use the relative path like "./file" or "../../file" to import a file, use the "@" alias which refers to the src folder.
 For example, "@/components/Menu.vue"</li>
 <li>Tutorial for vue-router in Vue 3: https://www.vuemastery.com/blog/vue-router-a-tutorial-for-vue-3/</li>
 <li>The routes are configured in "@/router/index.js"</li>